 This is by no means an exhaustive list, but there is a potential for confusion when we're all talking about engagement but we mean different things.
 Here's why I think this is important:

 - No matter what the definition, research has shown that employee engagement is a critical driver of organizational success.

 - If we want to improve something, we should gain agreement on what "it" is.

 - Your definition will affect your strategy for getting better results.

 I prefer to think of employee engagement as the extent to which an employee is deliberately contributing to organizational success.
 This would be the "contribution" aspect of the BlessingWhite model or the "effectiveness" component of the DecisionWise model.
 I don't disagree that job satisfaction, motivation, and an emotional connection to the company are important, but I also view them as drivers of an employee's willingness to help their company succeed.

 When I work with my own clients on employee engagement issues, I will often use a simple alignment assessment to start the conversation.
 This assessment looks at how well the organization's core "people processes" are aligned with organizational goals.
 The closer the alignment, the more likely you are to have engaged employees.
-Try the assessment out for yourself.

 What's your definition?